Individual problems in marriage counseling

 The demon dance

 When the couple fought about Jared, the battles were brief and intense but left a long trail of bitter resentment.
 Neither had any history of learning how to fight effectively.
-Lorraine was sharply critical of “the way Jack handled things,” and she sniped at him.
+Lorraine was sharply critical of “how Jack handled things” and sniped at him.

-Jack was astounded and hurt at his wife’s attacks.
-Despite the earlier agreements made by the couple before Jared moved in, Lorraine seemed completely unwilling to enforce any of them.
+Jack was astounded and hurt by his wife’s attacks.
+Despite the earlier agreements made by the couple before Jared moved in, Lorraine seemed utterly unwilling to enforce any of them.

 And there was more.